 The lifetime of an object is the portion of program execution during which storage is guaranteed to be reserved for it.
 An object exists and retains its last-stored value throughout its lifetime.
 If an object is referred to outside of its lifetime, the behaviour is undefined.
 Explicit deallocation of heap-allocated storage ends the lifetime of the object residing at this memory location (as does leaving the dynamic scope of a declared variable).
 The value of a pointer becomes indeterminate when the object it points to reaches the end of its lifetime.
 Such pointers are called dangling references.
 A deallocation causes all remaining copies of the reference to become dangling.

-The use of dangling references to previously freed memory can have a number of adverse consequences — ranging from the corruption of valid data to the execution of arbitrary code, depending on the instantiation and timing of the deallocation, of the system's reuse of the freed memory, and of the subsequent usage of a dangling reference.
+The use of dangling references to previously freed memory can have a number of adverse consequences — ranging from the corruption of valid data to the execution of arbitrary code, depending on:

+the instantiation and timing of the deallocation,

+the system's reuse of the freed memory, and

+the subsequent usage of a dangling reference.

 Like memory leaks and errors due to double deallocation, the use of dangling references has two common and sometimes overlapping causes: